-We consider code quality very seriously.
-We set our standards way above the “just good” line to deliver a very high quality product.
+We consider code quality to be very serious.
+We set our standards way above the “good enough” level to deliver a very high quality product.

-Each line of our code is often produced by not only one but two engineers, ensuring design decisions are always subject to debate and approved.
+Each line of our code is often produced by not only one but two engineers, ensuring design decisions are always subject to debate and approval.

-We double this by protecting our master branches and forcing every new code to be reviewed by at least one more member of the team in a Pull Request.
+We reinforce this by protecting our master branches and ensuring every new code snippet is reviewed by at least other member of the team in a Pull Request.
 These discussions are logged for documentation and new member training purposes.

 During these code reviews, we’re particularly attentive to some basic concerns that every developers should know such as the top 10 security risks published by the OWASP.

-Each push of new code is tested against our tests portfolio in a new docker container.
+Each push of new code is tested against our test portfolio in a new docker container.

-The merge of it in our main branch is not authorized if the tests fail.
+Merging development branches into our main branch is not allowed if the tests fail.

-With each weekly release we update our dependencies in ordre to integrate their latest security patches.
+With each weekly release we update our dependencies in order to integrate their latest security patches.

 Both services track public vulnerabilities listed on MITRE’s Common Vulnerabilities and Exposures (CVE) site.

-When they receive a notification of a newly-announced vulnerability, a security alert is sent to us with the details (which part is spotted, how to correct it…).
+When they receive notification of a newly-announced vulnerability, a security alert is sent to us with the details (which part is affected, how to correct it…).

-For each alert we receive, a bug is described in our backlog with a high priority.
+For each alert we receive, a bug ticket is created in our backlog and is attributed a high priority.